seahomebatumi-ai/crypto-auto/ANALYST-INSTRUCTIONS.md

     it prints its distance from the frozen price** (§2), and `ИТОГ`'s `ЖДАТЬ` field carries the same names at the same prices in the same order.
-96. **The run read no earlier recommendation** (§0): no zone, entry, stop, target, status, fill or refusal of an earlier answer was an input to this one, and the appendix records what `analyst/state.json` held at step 3 — horizon entries, sweeps and `oi`, nothing else (§11).
+96. **The run read no earlier recommendation** (§0): no zone, entry, stop, target, status, fill or refusal of an earlier answer was an input to this one, and no file under `analyst/log/` was opened by this run (§12) — the appendix's record of what it read is the artifact, and a run that opened one fails this item whatever it took from it.
+The appendix also records what `analyst/state.json` held at step 3 — horizon entries, sweeps and `oi`, nothing else (§11).
 A trade object found there is dropped before composition and named in the appendix.
+    **Corrected in place at `2026-09-30-a`:** the run of 25.09, 01:30 Tbilisi opened the previous log for its commands and passed this item with an asterisk.
 97. **`СОЗРЕВАЕТ` was the run's first question and covered both universes** (§0, §2, §6): every list coin's discovery search, the book lanes and the store's outside-list entries inside the holding window; each forward candidate was published, printed in `# КАТАЛИЗАТОРЫ` with its